"

 Principle 2: Be the Human in the Loop

-• Check if its information is accurate
+• check if its information is accurate (accuracy and hallucinations);

-• Make sure what it suggests is ethical
+• make sure what it suggests is ethical;

 Centaurs, Cyborgs, and Resisters: Understanding Your AI Style

 How you use AI may depend on your comfort level.
-Some people blend AI seamlessly into their work, others prefer a clear boundary between human-created and AI-generated content, and others may take a more antagonistic stance towards these tools.
+Some people blend AI seamlessly into their work, others prefer a clear boundary between human-created and AI-generated content, others may take a more antagonistic stance towards these tools.
 Mollick uses the metaphors of centaurs and cyborgs to describe these approaches.
 We’re adding the third category, resisters.

 Centaurs

 A centaur’s approach has clear lines between human and machine tasks, like the mythical centaur with its distinct human upper body and horse lower body.
-Centaurs divide tasks strategically: the person handles what they’re best at, while AI manages other parts.
+Centaurs divide tasks strategically: the person handles what they’re best at while AI manages other parts.
 Here’s Mollick’s example: you might use your expertise in statistics to choose the best model for analyzing your data but then ask AI to generate a variety of interactive graphs.
 AI becomes, for a centaur, a tool for specific tasks within their workflow.

 Cyborgs